 This is a great app to have for the kids that you can use to identify and figure out animal tracks and learn a bit more about that type of animal left them and a bit about their habitat.
 It mainly uses databases for north USA, and includes illustrations of both fore and hind feet, with a complete description of track measurements, gait patterns used trail widths and animal life cycles.
 It has gorgeous photos of each individual animal featured together with sound files of the animals vocalisation.
 Other animal track apps for different countries can be found here.

 Geocaching is a global treasure hunt.
 Participants hide and seek hidden physical containers, called geocaches, outdoors and then share their adventures online.
 You can find out more about this incredibly popular treasure hunt at Geocaching.
 It compatable with Google Maps and allows you to submit comments when you log onto the system.
 If you are into Geocaching treasure hunts then this is definitely a camping app for you.

-This comes highly recommended from us.
-We all use it, and as the Cult of Mac said… its “Stunningly fantastic … I don’t think I’ve ever seen any photo app quite as elegant and easy to use.”
+This comes highly recommended from us!
+We use it all the time and LOVE IT!
+As the Cult of Mac said… it’s “Stunningly fantastic … I don’t think I’ve ever seen any photo app quite as elegant and easy to use.”
 That says it all!
 We really can’t say enough good things about this app so we would suggest you go to the link above or simply just buy and try.
 You won’t be disappointed, especially if it is one of the camping apps you take with you to the campsite.
 Also, check out this article full of tips and tricks how to achieve great camping photography from Professional Photographer Roy Riley.